 American companies are particularly active in the electronics, manufacturing, and oil and gas sectors.
 The EU is Malaysia’s third-largest trading partner and is the second-largest source of foreign direct investment in Malaysia.
 Malaysia is the EU’s second-largest trading partner within the Association of South East Asian Nations (ASEAN).
 There are currently more than 2,000 European companies present in Malaysia.

 Domestic and foreign firms can both thrive in a liberalized legal market

 As Lee Shih has outlined, foreign law firms will likely have an opportunity to establish local practices in conjunction with Malaysian practitioners in permitted practice areas.
-Foreign firms appear also to be in a position to establish free-standing offices practicing their own jurisdictional specialities, thereby permitting them to serve the needs of Malaysian clients in relation to needs in their home jurisdiction.
+Foreign firms appear also to be in a position to establish free-standing offices practising their own jurisdictional specialities.
+Thereby permitting them to serve the needs of Malaysian clients in relation to needs in their home jurisdiction.

-The liberalization of the Malaysian market also provides domestic incumbent law firms and foreign law firms not planning to open an office in Malaysia with an opportunity to establish joint business development initiatives focused on assisting one another in each other’s markets, as I’ve written about in relation to the recent liberalization of the Korean and Singapore legal markets.
-This can be a cost-efficient initiative for large and small firms, as well as a means to access new international markets for firms of any size.
+The liberalization of the Malaysian market also provides domestic incumbent law firms.
+Foreign law firms not planning to open an office in Malaysia with an opportunity to establish joint business development initiatives focused on assisting one another in each other’s markets.
+I’ve written about in relation to the recent liberalization of the Korean and Singapore legal markets.
+This can be a cost-efficient initiative for large and small firms.
+As well as a means to access new international markets for firms of any size.

 As Andrew Godwin concluded in his article for the Law Council of Australia.
 What is clear is that the forces of change are occurring that have the potential to change the nature of the legal markets in Asia.
 And open the way for significant opportunities for foreign law firms.